 Travelers are going digital to find the best deals and destinations in the airline industry.
 And since airports can be a bit confusing to navigate through, beacons can help make the experience less stressful and more convenient.

-In the airline industry, beacons are placed in various parts of the airport, including airport ticket counters, gates, and baggage claim areas.
+In the airline industry, proximity marketing beacons are placed in various parts of the airport, including airport ticket counters, gates, and baggage claim areas.
 Along with the beacons, airports deploy GPS tracking to allow the origin and destination of passengers to be tracked to see if it would be beneficial to offer extra incentives or promotions based on their route.

 Airport-located companies are also expanding their use of beacons in airports to reach potential customers and increase profits.
 That’s because a random airport is usually staffed with various stores, and beacons help them track and reach passengers to attract them to the stores.